 Be a Great Washington ShakeOut Champion!

-You can survive the big one IF you get prepared.
-Become a ShakeOut Champion and support earthquake/tsunami awareness in you community
+You CAN survive the big one IF you get prepared.
+Join the movement and support earthquake/tsunami awareness in your community.

 What is ShakeOut?